 - Sub white rice for the wild rice, or you could use cauli rice if you want but I can't guarantee it won't be a little soggy.

 - The filling cooks inside the pepper in my version, which ends up being sort of like a giant meatball inside of a pepper.
-If you prefer a looser filling, just sauté all of the filling ingredients in a pan until the meat is cooked, lightly steam the peppers, and then assemble and put them in the oven just long enough to melt the cheese.
+If you prefer a looser filling, just sauté all of the filling ingredients in a pan until the meat is cooked, lightly steam the peppers, and then assemble and put them in the oven just long enough to melt the cheese, or skip the cheese.